The last Saturday in February has been deemed "Open That Bottle Night ."

 One of the best things about enjoying special wine is the enjoyment of the stories and memories that were made through your ownership of the bottle.
 To quote an oldie but a goldie – life’s too short, drink the wine!

-Open That Bottle Night (#OTBN) is held on the last Saturday in February each year, this year being 27 February – here’s how you can make your own #OTBN an annual tradition.
+Open That Bottle Night (#OTBN) is held on the last Saturday in February each year – here’s how you can make your own #OTBN an annual tradition.